ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/README.md

 ## MetaData

-As of 6/19/2024, collection data is still udnerway - only need to build the final piece of the scrapper which brings in team wins, losses & playoff appearances.
+As of 6/19/2024, collection data is still underway - only need to build the final piece of the scrapper which brings in team wins, losses & playoff appearances.

 #### Sources
 All data aside from a team's wins, losses & playoff game appearances was collected from the website spotrac, linked [here](https://www.spotrac.com/mlb).